rosshadden/handlebars-helpers/README.md

 ##iff

-I have this one to be especially convenient.
+I have found this one to be especially convenient.

 Note:  IFF more or less goes against one of the fundamental principles of Handlebars.
 Please refrain from bitching about it.